smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 ------------------
 Adding a Service
 ------------------
-The service shape is the entry-point of our API, and is where we define the operations that our service exposes to a consumer.
-With that information in mind, let's define the initial service shape without any operations:
+The service shape is the entry-point of our API, and is where we define the operations our service exposes to a consumer.
+First and foremost, let's define the initial service shape without any operations:

 .. code-block:: smithy
     :caption: ``main.smithy``